sachinkr91/api-rest-meetings/docs/UserApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //access_token.apiKeyPrefix = 'Token';

-var apiInstance = new BlueJeansOnVideoRestApi.UserApi();
+var apiInstance = new BlueJeansMeetingsRestApi.UserApi();

 var userId = 56; // Number | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.

-var room = new BlueJeansOnVideoRestApi.Room(); // Room | The user's room details that you wish to update.
+var room = new BlueJeansMeetingsRestApi.Room(); // Room | The user's room details that you wish to update.

 var callback = function(error, data, response) {